-Otherwise known as a home equity conversion mortgage, or HECM, a reverse mortgage is a mortgage for seniors aged 62 and older insured by the Federal Housing Administration.
-The program enables seniors to convert the equity in their home for cash.
+There are many types of Reverse Mortgage loans.
+The most common, is the Home Equity Conversion Mortgage, or HECM.
+This Reverse Mortgage is a mortgage for seniors aged 62 and older, insured by the Federal Housing Administration.
+The program enables seniors to convert the equity in their home into tax free cash and has many strategic advantages.

 Would you benefit from a reverse mortgage?
 At Community Mortgage, we are a team of San Diego reverse mortgage specialists who believe in the role of real estate to help build our clients’ financial well-being.
 We help our customers select the best financial solutions for their unique situation and needs and help them understand their options.